CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP.md

 10.10.10.3 nhid 150 proto bgp metric 20
 ```

-For Cumulus Linux to consider routes equal, they must:
+For Cumulus Linux to consider routes equal, the routes must:

 - Originate from the same routing protocol.
 Routes from different sources are not considered equal.
 For example, a static route and an OSPF route are not considered for ECMP load sharing.
 - Have equal cost.
 If two routes from the same protocol are unequal, only the best route installs in the routing table.